corticalstack/corticalstack.github.io/aboutme.md

             classifying breast cancer tumours using fuzzy logic (outperforming neural networks and other ML approaches) being submitted to the journal <em>Applied Soft Computing</em> for publication.<br><br>
-            Living in a changed world with COVID-19, I want to be part of the fight, using my skills and time for something good, worthy and helpful by choosing a meaningful problem domain for my Masters thesis project.
-Hence, I'm currently working to architect, develop and evaluate an COVID-19 unified research cockpit in which subfields of artificial intelligence, including natural language processing (NLP) and deep learning (DL), are leveraged to search, mine and explore COVID-19 related unstructured academic literature.
+            Living in a changed world with COVID-19, I want to be part of the fight, using my skills and time for something good, worthy and helpful.
+Hence, for my Masters thesis project I'm currently working to architect, develop and evaluate an COVID-19 unified research cockpit in which subfields of artificial intelligence, including natural language processing (NLP) and deep learning (DL), are leveraged to search, mine and explore COVID-19 related unstructured academic literature.
 Features including Q&A based knowledge discovery, automated literature summarization, topic classification and clustering, entity graph analysis and time series visualisation will provide decision-making support to medical researchers so the best-informed next stage research actions can be taken.
             <br><br>
     </p>
     <p class="about-text">